nthState/CurtainRaiser/README.md

 To get started as a new developer on the project, please follow the next steps

-## New Developer? <a name="new-developer"></a>
+## Prerequisites <a name="prerequisites"></a>

-If you are a new developer to the project, we have a script you can run to install all dependencies, there may be parts that you do-not wish to install, so pick and choose what you need from the script
+If you are a new contributor to the project, we have a script you can run to install all dependencies, there may be parts that you do-not wish to install, so pick and choose what you need from the script

 ```